CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Experimental Validation

 \section{Experimental Validation}

 This section evaluates CSTS as a representational substrate for portable detection across heterogeneous enterprise environments.
-We empirically examine three stability properties derived from the formal definitions in Section~\ref{sec:formal_definition}: representational invariance, schema stability, and semantic orientation stability.
+The goal is not simply to report task accuracy, but to test whether the structural guarantees formalized earlier translate into measurable deployment benefits.
+In particular, we evaluate three stability properties derived from Sections~\ref{sec:formal_definition} and~\ref{sec:portability}: representational invariance, schema stability, and semantic orientation stability.